top of page

 • Vendor Access

-Prior to viewing every property, we will submit a "DISCLOSURE OF COMPENSATION" Form 770 to negotiate & confirm what compensation the seller is agreeing to offer a Buyer's Agent.
+Prior to viewing every property, we will submit a "DISCLOSURE OF COMPENSATION" to negotiate & confirm what compensation the seller is agreeing to offer a Buyer's Agent.

 This means that you, the Buyer, do not have a buyer representation agreement with any other real estate firm or REALTOR.